Richard W. Petersen, FACHE

 Terri M. Cannan

-Senior Vice President of Marketing and Communications
+Senior Vice President of Marketing & Communications

 MaineHealth, Maine Medical Center